Canto VII Literary Map of Exeter & Devon connection: Westward Ho!; Charles Kingsley, Rudyard Kipling

 of the capers of Stalky and co.

-He fled the torments of Lorne Lodge,
+Fleeing the torments of Lorne Lodge,

-and came to drill and conjugate
+he came to drill and conjugate

 and mime those Imperial motions